 Kennedy Webb – keys, synth, violin, backing voals

-Genre: Indie Rock / Art Rock / Witchy Surf Rock / Post-Punk
+Genre: Ethereal Rock / Art Rock / Post-Punk

 Hometown: Seattle, WA

-Influences: Neko Case, Big Thief, The Shadows, Robert Johnson
+Influences: Neko Case, Big Thief, The Shadows, Robert Johnson, Nick Drake, motown and funk

-Sounds like: The Pixies, Mazzy Star, Bauhaus, Chelsea Wolfe, Kate Bush, PJ Harvey
+Sounds like: The Pixies, Mazzy Star, Bauhaus, Kate Bush, PJ Harvey, Sonic Youth, Fiona Apple

-Popular songs: Wavelength, Angel of Logic, Heaven from the Ceiling, Burn Your Dinner, Against the Wall, Spaghetti
+Popular songs: Wavelength, Burn Your Dinner, Angel of Logic, Heaven from the Ceiling, Against the Wall, Evaporate, Hands/Body

 Website: http://www.diningdead.com